sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/README.md

 ## Development

 1. `rustup` should automatically detect what version of rust is in the `./rust-toolchain` file.
-2. Make sure you've added git submodules (`git submodule update --init --recursive`)
-3. Use `cargo test --workspace` to run all the tests
+2. Use `cargo test --workspace` to run all the tests
-4. Use `cargo run --bin syntect_server` to run the server locally.
+3. Use `cargo run --bin syntect_server` to run the server locally.
-5. You can change the `SRC_SYNTECT_SERVER` option in your `sg.config.yaml` to point to whatever port you're running on (usually 8000) and test against that without building the docker image.
+4. You can change the `SRC_SYNTECT_SERVER` option in your `sg.config.yaml` to point to whatever port you're running on (usually 8000) and test against that without building the docker image.

 ## Building docker image